Offa's Dyke: Early scholarship

-The first historians and archaeologists to examine the Dyke seriously compared their conclusions with the late 9th-century writer Asser, who wrote: "there was in Mercia in fairly recent time a certain vigorous king called Offa, who terrified all the neighbouring kings and provinces around him, and who had a great dyke built between Wales and Mercia from sea to sea".
-In 1955, Sir Cyril Fox published the first major survey of the Dyke.
-He concurred with Asser that the earthwork ran 'from sea to sea', theorising that the Dyke ran from the River Dee estuary in the north to the River Wye in the south: approximately 150 mi.
+The first historians and archaeologists to examine the dyke compared their conclusions with the late 9th-century writer Asser, who wrote, "there was in Mercia in fairly recent time a certain vigorous king called Offa, who terrified all the neighbouring kings and provinces around him, and who had a great dyke built between Wales and Mercia from sea to sea".
+In 1955, Cyril Fox published the first major survey of the dyke.
+He concurred with Asser that the earthwork ran 'from sea to sea', theorising that the dyke ran from the River Dee estuary in the north to the River Wye in the south: approximately 150 mi.
 Although Fox observed that Offa's Dyke was not a continuous linear structure, he concluded that earthworks were raised in only those areas where natural barriers did not already exist.

-Sir Frank Stenton, the UK's most eminent 20th-century scholar on Anglo-Saxon England, accepted Fox's conclusions.
-He wrote the introduction to Fox's account of the Dyke.
+Historian Frank Stenton accepts Fox's conclusions.
+He wrote the introduction to Fox's account of the dyke.
 Although Fox's work has now been revised to some extent, it still remains a vital record of some stretches of Offa's Dyke that still existed between 1926 and 1928, when his three field surveys took place, but have since been destroyed.